venkateshsundaram/state-jet/README.md

 Slices in state-jet represent logical groupings of state that help organize application data into manageable pieces.
 Unlike the global state approach which uses a single namespace, slices allow for partitioning state into named segments, making state management more modular and maintainable.

-Each slice can contain multiple state values, each identified by a unique key within that slice.

 ### Create Slice

 ```ts